 When you pull the ball partially out of the air stream, the air flows around the curve of the ball that is nearest the center of the air stream.
 Air rushes in an arc around the top of the ball and then continues outward above the ball.

 This outward-flowing air exerts an inward force on the ball, just like the downward flow of air beneath a helicopter exerts an upward force on the blades of the helicopter.
 This explanation is based on Newton’s law of action and reaction.

 Another way of looking at this is that as the air arcs around the ball, the air pressure on the ball decreases, allowing the normal atmospheric pressure of the calm air on the other side of the ball to push the ball back into the air stream.

 People immediately raise several questions when they hear the second explanation: Why does air flowing over a surface in an arc exert less pressure on that surface?
 To answer this question, consider a rider on a roller-coaster car going over the top of a hill at high speed.
 The force the rider exerts on the seat decreases as the car goes over the top of the hill.
 In the same way, the air that arcs around the side of the ball exerts less force on the ball.

 Why does air follow the surface of the sphere?
 Consider what would happen if the air did not curve around the ball.
 An “air shadow” would be formed above the ball.
 This air shadow would be a region of low pressure.
 The air would then flow into the low-pressure air shadow.
 So the air flows around the ball.

-When you approach a wall with the balanced ball, the highpressure region under the ball becomes a region of even higher pressure.
-The air that hits the bottom of the ball can no longer expand outward in the direction of the wall.
-The higher pressure drives the ball to a greater height.
+When you approach a wall with the balanced ball, the high-pressure region under the ball becomes a region of even higher pressure.
+The air that hits the bottom of the ball can no longer expand outward in the direction of the wall, so it drives the ball to a greater height.